raggzy271/coach-chatbot/README.md

 # chatbot
-A deep learning chatbot created with Python and Flask
+A self learning chatbot created with Python and Flask